C. J. Mahaney

-Charles Joseph Mahaney, commonly known as C.J., is an American Christian minister.
-He is the senior pastor at Sovereign Grace Church of Louisville, and was formerly president of Sovereign Grace Ministries, now known as Sovereign Grace Churches (formerly People of Destiny International or PDI, co-founded with Larry Tomczak), a network formed to establish and support local churches.
+Charles Joseph Mahaney is an American Christian minister.
+He is the senior pastor at Sovereign Grace Church of Louisville, and was formerly president of Sovereign Grace Ministries, now known as Sovereign Grace Churches.
 He was one of the founding pastors and leaders of Covenant Life Church, in Gaithersburg, Maryland.

 Under Mahaney's leadership, Sovereign Grace Church of Louisville is a member of Sovereign Grace Churches and works with the Southern Baptist Convention for training and Christian mission work.
 Mahaney resigned from the presidency of Sovereign Grace Ministries in 2013 in order to plant Sovereign Grace Church of Louisville.

-A 2012 class-action suit was filed against Sovereign Grace Ministries and listed Mahaney as a defendant.
+A 2012 class-action sex abuse lawsuit was filed against Sovereign Grace Ministries and listed Mahaney as a defendant.
 The lawsuit was dismissed due to the statute of limitations; Mahaney released a public statement explicitly denying all claims in the suit.

 Biography

 Early life and career

-Mahaney was born in Maryland into a Roman Catholic household, the middle child of five.
+Mahaney was born in Maryland into a Catholic household, the middle child of five.
 He was the son of a metalworker in Takoma Park, Maryland.
-As a child, he was more interested in sports than God.

 Mahaney attended Springbrook High School in Silver Spring, Maryland.
-He reports having been converted in 1972 at age 18 by a friend who shared his faith.
+He reports having been converted to Protestantism in 1972 at age 18 by a friend who shared his faith.
 He says that a newspaper ad motivated him to join a local prayer meeting known as Take and Give, which evolved into Covenant Life Church.

-In 1974, aged 20, Mahaney had met Larry Tomczak, with whom he led and taught a large local prayer group.
-He says his only reading in theology at that time had consisted of the Bible and The Late, Great Planet Earth by Hal Lindsey.
+In 1974, aged 20, Mahaney met Larry Tomczak, with whom he led and taught a large local prayer group named Tag And Give (TAG), started by Lydia Little.
+He says his only reading in theology at that time consisted of the Bible and The Late, Great Planet Earth by Hal Lindsey.

 In 1977, Mahaney became senior pastor of what had evolved into Covenant Life Church.
-He cites his reading of the works of 19th century Baptist leader Charles H. Spurgeon and the Reformed theology of John Calvin as influences.
+He cites his reading of the works of 19th-century Baptist leader Charles H. Spurgeon and the Reformed theology of John Calvin as influences.